Quadratic Motion Polynomials With Irregular Factorizations: Rigid Body Motions

 \section{Rigid Body Motions}

-A natural question arising now is, do there exist irregularly factorizable motions in the space \(\SE\) of rigid body motions?
-Currently the only known non-trivial example of degree two is the circular translation given by \(C \coloneqq (t-(x e_{1}+y e_{2})(e_-+e_+))(t-e_{12})\) \cite{li15}.
-The two factors describe rotations around parallel axes of equal speed but in opposite direction so that the resulting motion is translational.
+A natural question arising now is, do there exist irregularly factorizable motions in the space \(\operatorname{SE}(3)\) of rigid body motions?
+The only known non-trivial example of degree two is the circular translation given by \(C \coloneqq (t-(x e_{1}+y e_{2})(e_-+e_+))(t-e_{12})\) \cite{li15}.
+The two factors describe rotations around coupled parallel axes of equal speed but in opposite direction so that the resulting motion is translational, as seen in Figure \ref{fig:parallelogram}.
 In the following we will show that this is indeed the only one.

-Let us first define the notion of trivial factorizations:
+Let us first define the notion of trivial factorizations.
+For this we want to call a motion trivial if it is a possibly non-linear reparametrization of a simple motion.

-\begin{definition} The motion \(C=(t-h_1)(t-h_2)\) is called \emph{trivial} if there is a map \(f\colon \R \to \R\) and \(h \in \CGAp\) such that \(h\rv{h}\in \R\) and \(C(t) = f(t)-h\). \end{definition}
+\begin{definition} The motion \(C=(t-h_1)(t-h_2)\) is called \emph{trivial} if there is a map \(f\colon \mathbb{R} \to \mathbb{R}\) and \(h \in \ensuremath{\mathrm{CGA}_+}\) such that \(h\tilde{h}\in \mathbb{R}\) and \(C(t) = f(t)-h\). \end{definition}

-A typical example of a trivial motion is \(C = (t-h)(at + b - h)\) with \(C\rv{C} \in \R[t]\setminus\{0\}\) and some \(a, b \in \R\).
+A typical example of a trivial motion is \(C = (t-h)(at + b - h)\) with \(C\tilde{C} \in \mathbb{R}[t]\setminus\{0\}\) and some \(a, b \in \mathbb{R}\).

-\begin{remark} This definition essentially says that we call a motion trivial if it is a possibily non-linear reparametrization of a simple motion. \end{remark}

 We proceed by distinguishing two cases, namely \(h_2\) being a rotation, or a translation.
 For each of these two cases we can then calculate the space of possible \(h_1\) for the conditions \eqref{eq:2}, \eqref{eq:3} from Subsection~\ref{sec:irregular-factorizations}.
 Doing this reveals that the solution space is very small and it only contains the circular translation and trivial motions.
 These are applying the same rotation twice, which just corresponds to a non-linear reparametrization of the basic rotation and two translations which combined give a translation into a different direction.